Geography of Belarus: Potash, halite and phosphorite

 Large halite (salt) deposits were formed during Frasnian and Famennian stages of the Late Devonian epoch.
 Saliferous formations cover 26,000 km2 in the southeastern part of the country.
-Three deposits have been explored – Starobin (in Minsk Voblasts), Mazyr and Davydaŭskaje (both in Homiel Voblasts).
+Three deposits have been explored – Starobin (in Minsk Region), Mazyr and Davydaŭskaje (both in Gomel Region).
 The Davydaŭskaje deposit is the biggest, with proven reserves over 20 billion tonnes, but only the Starobin and Mazyr deposits are used to produce salt.
 More than 350,000 tonnes of halite are mined in the Starobin deposit per year (2004).
 In the Mazyr deposit, the saliferous liquid is extracted via wells, and up to 360,000 tonnes of salt are produced annually (2004).

-There are known phosphorite ore deposits near Mstsislaw, and in Labkovičy (Krychaw Raion) in eastern Belarus (Mahilyow Voblasts).
+There are known phosphorite ore deposits near Mstsislaw, and in Labkovičy (Krychaw Raion) in eastern Belarus (Mogilev Region).
 They contain over 400 million tonnes of phosphorites (prognosed reserves: C1 and C2 categories).
-Two lesser deposits are known in Brest voblast with prognosed reserves of 95 million tonnes.
+Two lesser deposits are known in Brest Region with prognosed reserves of 95 million tonnes.
 None of the deposits are used.